How to: RDSW

 Current shows stat weights for your last attempt on the boss.
 Just wipe to Felhounds?
 RDSW captured the attempt.
 One attempt isn’t usually a great gauge of what setup is going to work best so the RDSW: Total table is provided which averages everything you’ve done since you logged in.
 Reset RDSW before you begin your progression boss to ensure accurate weights.
 The Total column is the one that we are primarily interested in.

 I did a boss.
 What do the numbers mean then?

 You should end up with something like this:

 Intellect will always display 1 and then all other stats are based off that.
 So, in the Current table above gaining 1 point of mastery is 1.7 times as good as gaining 1 point of intellect.
 You can use this information to make gearing decisions, and the numbers slot into pawn if you want to make it even easier.

 Let’s compare two stat stick trinkets to see how the numbers shake out.

-Therefore my 930 stat stick is just a little bit stronger, despite my dominant Mastery stat weight.
+Therefore my 925 mastery stat stick is actually stronger than my 930.
 All items can be compared this way.
 Raiders will want to enchant and gem based on the stat with the highest total weight on the fight you’re currently progressing on.
 A night of attempts is usually enough to get a good average.